-I live in Qatar with my hubby and two boys ever since I quit my job 6 years back.
-Becoming a full time homemaker is a daunting task.
+I live in Qatar with my hubby and two boys ever since I quit my job 8 years back.
+Becoming a full-time homemaker is a daunting task.
 Because though you think you have lots of time at your disposal, you still keep running looking for time.

 So I delved deep into myself and dug out my passions which hitherto I hadn’t even the time to look up.
 I started judiciously spending time on these absolute necessities for my soul.
 The internet came to my rescue and I learnt about a lot of unheard and unknown things.

 This site is an attempt to put together all that I came across during this period from cooking, baking, crafting, gardening and healthy living.
-I hope to make it a one stop for all homemakers in the long run.
+I hope to make it a one-stop for all homemakers in the long run.

-All my contents have been created after lots of relentless searches, look ups and verifications from knowledgeable sources.
+All my contents have been created after lots of relentless searches, lookups and verifications from knowledgeable sources.
 Apart from recipes, DIYs, I have tried in right earnest to provide solutions to the questions that we come across in our day to day life so that the layman becomes aware of the issues to be taken care of.

 Now when I say homemaker and all, you guys should not imagine that my house is always spic and span and clean to the T. Though I wish to be like that, especially for dear hubby’s sake, I just couldn’t despite my hard efforts.

 Some silly thing always happened, like oil getting spilt, the potato being undercooked, the gas getting over in the middle of my cooking and the sort, which ate away all those precious planned seconds and minutes, leaving me to run around as usual.

-My alarm usually buzzes off 15mts before time, early morning that is at 4.15am.
-These 15mts I utilise to whiz plan what I can do with the ingredients available, while I do simple eye and tummy exercises. ( But most of the time, the ‘lazy me’ keeps lying down, exercising in my imagination 😀 ).
+My alarm usually buzzes off 15mts before time, early morning that is at 4.15 am.
+These 15mts I utilize to whiz plan what I can do with the ingredients available, while I do simple eye and tummy exercises. ( But most of the time, the ‘lazy me’ keeps lying down, exercising in my imagination 😀 ).

 I have been habituated into praying before doing anything, by mom.
-So it comes naturally to me to rotate a handful of rice 3 times around the vessel before cooking, in a way of thanking god for the food we have been provided.
+So it comes naturally to me to rotate a handful of rice 3 times around the vessel before cooking, in a way of thanking God for the food we have been provided.

 Following mom, I used to even clean up the stove and countertop and put a small kolam over it before beginning the process of cooking.
 Though somewhere down the lane I’d stopped doing that.